 Historically, one important role for the arts has been to explore and express societal concerns; they have often been in the vanguard of raising public consciousness about difficult matters.

-Can students use the arts to show how they see the world today, what it was like in the past, or what it might look like in the future?
+Students use the arts to show how they see the world today, what it was like in the past, or what it might look like in the future.
 Their work—whether it’s a drawing, performance, sculpture, video, or writing—can help others to see and think about the world in new ways.

 What can be done (in whatever form of art you teach), to address global warming and climate change in ways that help meet your teaching goals?
 How can you get students involved in discussing possibilities for action?

 - How can we use art to explore solutions in a time of changing climate?